victor-porcar/victor-porcar.github.io/site/talks/loggingPolicy/loggingPolicy.md

 #### Production log level

-Typically production environment will have INFO level, which will include WARN and ERROR as well (see the hierarchy below).
+Typically production environment will have INFO level, which will include FATAL, ERROR and WARN as well (see the hierarchy below).

 ![log hierarchy](./log_hierarchy.png)